B.L.U.E. Nights

 B.L.U.E.
-Nights is a live album by Bruford Levin Upper Extremities, recorded on their 1998 tour in the United States, and released on Tony Levin's Papa Bear Records label in 2000.
+Nights is a live album by Bruford Levin Upper Extremities, recorded on two 1998 “mini-tours” of North America, and released on Tony Levin's Papa Bear Records label in 2000.
 It features bassist Levin, guitarist David Torn, trumpeter Chris Botti, and drummer Bill Bruford playing instrumentals that blend jazz, rock, and experimental music.
 Some of the pieces were improvised in concert.

 Reception

 In a review for AllMusic, Gary Hill stated that the album "showcases the band's unique blend of jazzy modes with Crimson-esque textures and, occasionally, just plain weirdness," and noted: "the whole of this group, despite each member's separate abilities, is so much more than the sum of the parts."

 Martin Hutchinson of The Bolton News wrote: "Throughout the live set there is some pretty nifty improvisations to delight the hard-core jazz fans.
 It's a superb memento of a unique set of dates."

 Writing for MWE3, Robert Silverstein called the album "a feast of skillfully recorded progressive instrumental music showcasing how well these ingenious musicians perform live together," and commented: "As far as improvised ambient jazz-fusion goes, it doesn't get any better than BLUE Nights."